VSepaha/FrostgatePenitentiary/README.md

 - The player and the AI will have Health and Stamina
 - The player will get to set skill levels at the beginning of the game
 - The player will be allow to advance skill levels in game
+- The player will be able to save his/her game progress

 ## Skills
 - Strength